-- 1. Press to access the main menu. - 2.
-Select Tools/Extras and press 💽 . - 3.
-Select Calculator and press Select. - 4.
-Enter numbers using your keypad.
-(Press the left softkey to insert a decimal point.) - 5.
-Press the appropriate navigation key for an arithmetic option (Up for addition, Down for subtraction, Left for multiplication, Right for division). - 6.
-Enter numbers and press a for the result. - To clear the numbers, press CLR (right softkey).
+- 1. Press to access the main menu.

+- 2. Select Tools/Extras and press ...

+- 3. Select Calculator and press 🐯.

+- Enter numbers using your keypad.
+Press the left softkey to insert a decimal point.

+- Press the appropriate navigation key for an arithmetic option

+(▲ for addition, ▼ for subtraction, ◄ for multiplication, ▶ for division).

+- 6. Enter numbers and press for the result.

+- To clear the numbers, press CLR (right softkey).

+- To exit the Calculator, press .